Frequently Asked Questions

 If approved, the development will be delivered by Mountpark – a leading developer with a proven track record in delivering high quality logistics developments across the UK/Ireland and Europe.

-Mountpark is actively working with GB Railfreight who would operate the rail terminal on-site, if approved.
+Mountpark is actively working with GB Railfreight on the approach to and design of the terminal for the OxSRFI.
 GB Railfreight is the fastest growing rail freight business in the country, and is committed to helping continue to meet government aims to see rail freight “triple by 2050